 These partnerships allow similar organisations from across Europe to share good practice, discuss problems and compare solutions on particular topics.

 EU Boat has brought together four organisations from four European countries that share one major commonality: the boat.

-• The boat as witness of the past and as part of the local heritage.
+- The boat as a witness of the past and as part of the local heritage.